ory/sdk/clients/client/go/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInitializeSelfServiceRecoveryViaBrowserFlowRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInitializeSelfServiceRecoveryForBrowsersRequest struct via the builder pattern

 ### Return type